nitingupta-max/dsa-60/Readme.md

 # Day7
 * Started Linked List, Implement Linked List
 # Day8
-* Linked List Operations
+### Linked List Operations
-> Insertion at Starting, Ending and at any Index
+* Insertion at Starting, Ending and at any Index
-> Deletion
-> Searching
+* Deletion,
+* Searching,
-> Traversal
+* Traversal
 # Day9
-* Implement Doubly Linked List and its Operations
+### Implement Doubly Linked List and its Operations
--> insertion at starting, ending, at any index
+* insertion at starting, ending, at any index.
--> deletion at starting, ending, at any index
+* deletion at starting, ending, at any index.
--> Forward & Backward Traversal
+* Forward & Backward Traversal.
+# Day10
+* Implement Circular Linked List and its Operations insertion and deletion
+* Studied Stack and implement it by using : `Arrays, Java Collection (Stack).